jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to find a specific group of persons matching the search criteria.
-2. AddressBook displays a list of persons matching the criteria.
+2. AvengersAssemble displays a list of persons matching the criteria.

     Use case ends.